The Grant Editing & Manuscript Support Core (GEMS) provides a number of resources to aid grant and manuscript development and writing.

 - If a new submission, the specific aims page

-The initial request for assistance should originate from the lab PI/senior author and should be submitted to Stacy Heilman with the following:
+The initial request for assistance must be submitted at least 15 business days in advance of the submission deadline, and should originate from the lab PI/senior author and should be submitted to Stacy Heilman with the following:

 - A completed Manuscript Service Request Form (you will be redirected to an online request system where you will be asked to create an account, if you do not already have one set up)